calbertts/nodespring/controllers.md

 $ nodespring create:controller MyController
 ```

+&nbsp;

 #### @Controller

-This decorator expects a class to be used as a Controller
+This decorator expects a class to as a Controller

 ```javascript
 import {Controller} from 'nodespring'